 Depression was like a demonic life partner, always there, always whispering.

-It was comforting, in a way, to know that at least I had something there with me, even if it was only a negative manifestation of my own imagination.
+It was comforting, in a way, to know that at least I had something there with me.
+Even if it was only a negative manifestation of my own imagination.
 And part of me didn’t want it to leave.

 When I was a child a lot of people who were close to me kept dying or otherwise abandoning me.
 Those that stuck around only did so to stick a knife in my back.

 For those that didn’t abandon me or stab me in the back; I was to be the perfect child for them.
 I was to remain unseen and unheard through it all.
 As a child, I was to remain a solid emotional rock.
-I was to remain unseen and unheard through it all.
+To remain unseen and unheard through it all.
 People who I thought were my friends started to turn on me and those that I was told to trust had more important things to do than to even listen to me.

 The first time that I tried to commit suicide I was eight years old.